enupal/docs/docs/stripe-payments/coupons/create-coupon.md

+---
+date: 2020-05-14
+description: All coupons should be created on your Stripe Dashboard.
+Coupon codes added in your Stripe dashboard will be displayed on your Craft CMS dashboard
+---

 # Creating Coupons

 All coupons should be created on your Stripe Dashboard.
 Coupon codes added in your Stripe dashboard will be displayed on your Craft CMS dashboard: **Stripe Payments** → **Coupons**.
 Stripe allows percentage or amount off discounts.